planetabhi/figma-variables/README.md

 # Structuring Figma Variables
 Building a scalable UI library in Figma starts with organizing variables thoughtfully.
 Without structure, managing primitives, semantics, and themes becomes chaotic as projects grow.
-This guide walks through a clear, implementation-aligned method to structure variables by purpose — from foundational values to reusable design tokens and dynamic content.
+Let's explore a clear, implementation-aligned method to structure variables by purpose — from foundational values to reusable design tokens and dynamic content.
 A practical approach to reducing redundancy, streamlining updates, and maintaining consistency across components and abstractions.

 #### About Variables
 Before diving into structuring, it's essential to understand what variables are and why they matter.
 In essence, variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
 They help save time and effort when building designs, managing design systems, and creating complex prototyping flows.